daquang/YAMDA/README.md

 * [PyTorch](http://pytorch.org/) (0.3.0).
 Tensor computation library from Facebook AI that forms the backbone of YAMDA.
 Both GPU and CPU versions are supported.
 It is recommended you check out the official [PyTorch website](http://pytorch.org) for foolproof methods of installation for specific operating systems and hardware configurations.

-Otherwise, the following tl;dr command line should work most of the time.
+**tl;dr**, the following command line should work most of the time for installing PyTorch.
 ```
 conda install pytorch torchvision -c pytorch
 ```